stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Indicates when containers have a liveness probe to a port the container didn't open.
+**Description**: Indicates when containers have a liveness probe to a not exposed port.

 **Remediation**: Check which ports you've opened and ensure they match what you have specified in the liveness probe.